Epidurality/LightsAndSirenIndicator/README.md

 # Installation
 1. Install prerequisites according to the latest release instructions.
 Ensure these are working correctly before troubleshooting issues with this plugin.
 2. Drag and drop the contents of the Zip file from the latest Release into your GTAV directory.
-3. Heirarchy should be:
+Files must be put into the RageHookPlugin 'plugins' folder.
 * [GTAV Root Directory]/plugins/LightsAndSirenIndicator.ini
 * [GTAV Root Directory]/plugins/LightsAndSirenIndicator.dll
-4. Edit the .ini file, which is commented and should be straight forward to modify to your liking.
+3. Edit the .ini file, which is commented and should be straight forward to modify to your liking.

+# Use
+* The Indicator will appear at the top middle of your screen whenever you are in a vehicle the game recognizes as a Police vehicle.
+* When the siren wail is silenced, the middle of the indicator will be blank.
+When the siren wail is active, the indicator will show "S".
+* When the lights are active, indicator will flash Red/Blue and alternate.
+* When lights are inactive, indicator will turn Gray and be static.
+* To 'blip' the siren (same sound as quickly turning on and off your siren+lights, but without the lights), use the "G" key by default.
+* To repair your vehicle, *you must assign a key in the .INI file*.
+By default it has been disabled, as many other plugins already perform this function.
+* Most of the above behavior can be configured or modified in the .INI file.

 # Support
 Please use the github Issues system to report issues.